What Happens After I Hire An Attorney?

-In this meeting you will talk about the kinds of damages you are entitled to recover and get your questions answered as to what you can expect.
+In this meeting, you will talk about the kinds of damages you are entitled to recover and get your questions answered as to what you can expect.
 It is also your duty to make known the expectations you have as a client.
-Getting all of this out up front will make for a better case and attorney client relationship.
+Getting all of this out up front will make for a better case and attorney-client relationship.

-Your attorney should give you an honest and straightforward explanation as to the legal process, what kind of damages you could be entitled to recover and how their contingency fee works.
+Your attorney should give you an honest and straightforward explanation as to the legal process.
+This can include what kind of damages you could be entitled to recover and how their contingency fee works.
 Always look for an attorney who does not promise things they actually have no control over such as specific amounts of money you will get or promises that seem too good to be true.

 Each case is absolutely individual, and no two accidents are the same.
 There is no way to predict the future outcome of a case.
 A good attorney, however, will use their experience and prior cases as a good gauge as to what you could expect but will never promise a specific outcome.

 Additionally, not all cases are good cases.
 There are times that an attorney will let you know that the case will not result in a favorable outcome and may turn down the case.
 It is best not to take this personally and if you wish, seek a second opinion.

 Once you hire an attorney and your case is accepted; medical records will be obtained, and a thorough investigation will be done into your case.
 Now, be aware that this is not an overnight process.
 It takes time to do this and you may even be deposed or interviewed during the process.
 Going into your case with realistic expectations is important and will help with the understanding of how lengthy this process can sometimes be.